eclab/grains/808/README.md

     IN 1        UNUSED

 ### FORMAT_9
 There are nine samples, SAMPLE_1 through SAMPLE_9.
 You can change the total volume with a pot.
 Set the volume such that when the two samples play simultaneously you don't have pops or clipping.
-There are only FOUR triggers.
+There are only THREE triggers.
 SAMPLE_2, SAMPLE_3, SAMPLE_4, and SAMPLE_5 share a trigger, and SAMPLE_6, SAMPLE_7, SAMPLE_8, and SAMPLE_9 share a different trigger.
 Two pots determine which samples play on these triggers.

     POT 3       VOLUME
     POT 2       SELECT SAMPLES FOR TRIGGER 2 -> { 2, 3, 4, 5 }   [SET TO MAN]